Yu Gwan-sun: Early life and education

 Yu Gwan-sun was born on December 16, 1902, near Cheonan, South Chungcheong Province, Korean Empire.
 She was the second of three children.
 She was of the Goheung Ryu clan.

 Her family was influenced by her grandfather Ryu Yoon-gi and her uncle Ryu Joong-moo, who were Protestants, and so she grew up in this religious environment.
 She was considered an intelligent child and could memorize Bible passages after hearing them only once.
 She attended the Ewha Haktang, today known as Ewha Womans University, through a scholarship program that required recipients to work as teachers after graduation.
 At the time, few women in the country attended university.
 In 1919 while a student at the Ewha Haktang, she witnessed the beginnings of the March First Independence Movement.
 One of her teachers, Kim Ransa, encouraged Yu to join the student-led organization called the Ewha Literary Society (E-mun-hai), which organized several peaceful protests.
 Yu, along with a five-person group, attended several demonstrations in Seoul.
 On March 10, 1919, all schools, including Ewha Women's School, were temporarily closed by the Governor-General of Korea, and Yu returned home to Cheonan.

 Political activism

 On March 1, 1919, Seoul teemed with marches by people nationwide protesting the Japanese occupation of Korea.
 After this protest, organizers arrived at Ewha Haktang and encouraged Yu and her friends to join a demonstration that would take place in three days, on March 5, 1919.
 Together with her classmates, Yu marched to Namdaemun in central Seoul.
 There they were detained by the police, but were freed shortly after when missionaries from their school negotiated their release.
-Yu left Seoul after the Japanese government ordered all Korean schools to close on March 10 - a direct response to the protests.
+On March 13, 1919, Yu left Seoul after the Japanese government ordered all Korean schools to close on March 10 - a direct response to the protests.
+A famous anecdote shares that on her way back home, Yu’s friends were listening to the sound of the train and said it sounded like it was saying, “spare change, spare change (동전 한푼, 동전 한푼),” while Yu said the train sounded like it was saying, “Korean Independence, Korean Independence (대한독립, 대한독립).”
 She returned to her village of Jiryeong-ri (now Yongdu-ri) and there, she took a more active role in the movement.